slowriot/libtelegram/README.md

 * Stickers
 * Uploading files
-* Native types for contacts (but can be accessed manually through the json)
 * Native functions to send files of any kind
 * Native functions to edit and delete messages (but these actions can be performed manually by sending the json yourself).
 * Native functions to export chat links and set chat pictures.